 English language abilities.

 The cost of applications varies depending on the type of application made and whether the applicant is inside the UK when applying.

 Applicants under tiers 2 and 5 must be sponsored by a licensed sponsor.
 Employers must apply to register as licensed sponsors.
 This separate application involves a fee and a processing time of about eight weeks, and must be renewed every four years.

 Termination and redundancy

-Employees are not entitled to management representation by statute.
+Employees are not entitled to management representation.